loveencounterflow/coffeeplus/README.md

 * adapt backgrounds to your liking
-* file `coffeeplus/coffeeplusbase.tmPreferences` is also loaded implicitly, it would [appear to be still needed](https://forum.sublimetext.com/t/toggle-comment-with-a-custom-sublime-syntax/18789) in order for the `toggle comment` functionality (which seems to work via the comman palette only, not the keyboard shortcut)
+* file `coffeeplus/coffeeplusbase.tmPreferences` is also loaded implicitly, it would [appear to be still needed](https://forum.sublimetext.com/t/toggle-comment-with-a-custom-sublime-syntax/18789) in order for the `toggle comment` functionality to work

 ## To Do